Create a broad range of interactive activities to drive student engagement in your Lessons.

 Once you are satisfied with how your Interactive canvas question looks and operates, then the model answer can be written next.
 Click the Model answer tab below the question text box.
 Model answers mimic student responses, so your tools for creating the answer will be exactly the same as those provided to the student.
 This means you still have access to the full toolkit, except for locking and marking tools.

 If your question is auto-marked, then simply complete the question by dragging the objects into their correct positions.
 If it's an open-ended question then you might want to use this space to create a sample of what you expect your students to do.
 You will be able to use this model answer later when reviewing student answers and discussing them with the class, so make sure it is beneficial to them as much as it is to you.
-For more information on how to use model answers effectively throughout Stile, click here.

 Click the blue Done button in the lower right corner of the widget when you are satisfied with the question's setup.